TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-event-handling.md

 thumbnail: /assets/images/boring-spreadsheet.png
 ---

 [Last time]({% link _drafts/react-spreadsheet-selection-focus.md %}) we got basic selection with a focus cell working.
-The only way of selecting something was by typing a cell reference into an input box.
+The only way of selecting something is by typing a cell reference into an input box.

-I think we need mouse and keyboard support.
+It's time to add mouse and keyboard support.

 # Mouse